NVIDIA/TensorRT-Model-Optimizer/examples/llm_ptq/README.md

 ### 1. Quantize (Post Training Quantization)

 With the simple API below, you can very easily use Model Optimizer to quantize your model.
-Model Optimizer achieves this by converting the percision of your model to the desired percision, and then using a small datset (typically 128-512 samples) to [calibrate](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/_basic_quantization.html) the quantization scaling factors.
-The accuracy of PTQ is typically robust across different choices of calibration data, by default Model Optimizer uses [`cnn_dailymail`](https://huggingface.co/datasets/cnn_dailymail).
+Model Optimizer achieves this by converting the precision of your model to the desired precision, and then using a small dataset (typically 128-512 samples) to [calibrate](https://nvidia.github.io/TensorRT-Model-Optimizer/guides/_basic_quantization.html) the quantization scaling factors.
+The accuracy of PTQ is typically robust across different choices of calibration data, by default Model Optimizer uses [`cnn_dailymail`](https://huggingface.co/datasets/abisee/cnn_dailymail).
 Users can try other datasets by easily modifying the `calib_set`.

 ```python
 import modelopt.torch.quantization as mtq